xcorpyon/product-sorting/README.md

 mvn verify
 ```

-## Instructions to run the application taking advantage of Spring Boot
+## Instructions to run the application
 ```
 mvn spring-boot:run
 ```